Rob--W/fritzbox-extcap-wireshark/README.md

 ## Installation

-Drop a copy of `fritzbox-capture.sh` in `~/.local/lib/wireshark/extcap/`, or whatever is displayed as "Personal Extcap path:" when running `tshark -G folders` Or clone this repository and create a symlink to the file:
+Drop a copy of `fritzbox-capture.sh` in `~/.local/lib/wireshark/extcap/`, or whatever is displayed as "Personal Extcap path:" when running `tshark -G folders`.
+Or clone this repository and create a symlink to the file:

 ```sh